allen-ziegenfus/dev-playground/freemarker/README.md

 <h3>
 	Using the built-in ?eval</h3>
 <p>
 	Using ?eval on a String that includes JSON will convert it like a literal to a Freemarker hash.
 As the name implies, Freemarker also evaluates any expressions in the String, which may or may not be what you want.
-For example, the reference ${name} is resolved:</p>
+For example, the reference ${name} is resolved, so the word "junk" appears in the output, even though it is not resolved through the assign tag (here I explicitly broke up the reference to show that ?eval is resolving it):</p>
 <div style="border: 1.0px solid black;padding: 10.0px;background-color: white;font-family: Menlo , Monaco , &quot;Courier New&quot; , monospace;font-size: 12.0px;line-height: 18.0px;">
 	<div>
 		<span style="color: rgb(128,0,0);">&lt;h1&gt;</span>Simple deserialization with eval<span style="color: rgb(128,0,0);">&lt;/h1&gt;</span></div>